• Skip to primary navigation

 From Failure to Band 8.5 in Just 1 Month

 I am very proud of Sana.
-She failed to get the scores she needed the first time but kept going and managed to get an amazing Band 8.5 overall.
+She failed to get the scores she needed the first time but kept going and got an amazing Band 8.5 overall.

 She was kind enough to share her experience with you all in a detailed video.